23rd European Conference on Advances in Databases and Information Systems

 - Papers must be written in English.

-- Papers must contain previously unpublished work and not be submitted concurrently to another conference.
+- Papers must contain previously unpublished research and should not be submitted for publication elsewhere.
+Please refer to Springer ethics webpage: https://www.springer.com/gp/authors-editors/journal-author/journal-author-helpdesk/publishing-ethics/14214.

 - Papers are submitted using an electronic submissions system, as detailed below.

-- At least one of the authors of accepted paper must register to ADBIS 2019 in order to have the paper published.
+- At least one of the authors of accepted paper must register to ADBIS 2019 with a regular fee in order to have the paper published.
 One registered person may present up to 2 contributions with one regular fee, but an additional charge is requested for publishing expenses.

 - Accepted papers must be presented at the conference by one of the authors.